 Few investment vehicles are as versatile as IRAs.
 There are many options available for investors to customize accounts and help them achieve their financial goals, and thanks to compound interest, IRAs will continue to grow even if you can't fund them every year.
 Historically, IRAs have achieved an average annual return of 7 to 10%.
-Your profits increase when you invest your IRA contributions and investment earnings in opportunities to generate interest and dividends, such as stocks, mutual funds, bonds, exchange-traded funds and certificates of deposit.
+Your profits increase when you invest your IRA contributions and investment earnings in opportunities to generate interest and dividends, such as stocks, mutual funds, bonds, exchange-traded funds, certificates of deposit, and even gold.

 That means that your money will continue to grow regardless of whether you contribute extra money or not.
 While a Roth Individual Retirement Account (IRA) is an excellent tax-advantaged tool, most people should also invest in other vehicles, such as a 401 (k), a simplified employee pension IRA (SEP), or other employer-sponsored plans.
 Roth IRAs also don't have mandatory withdrawal requirements, so you can leave the money in the account for as long as you want.
 An IRA has a larger investment portfolio than workplace retirement plans, such as a 401 (k), and you can choose investments with the highest potential and lower fees.

 In this way, Roth IRAs are the opposite of traditional tax-deferred or 401 (k) IRAs; with those accounts, you'll have to pay taxes when you withdraw the funds.
 In addition, there is no minimum distribution required for Roth IRAs, so you can leave the money in your account to grow even more if you want.
 Either way, an IRA can help you save for retirement by providing you with a tax-advantaged way to increase your money.
 IRA contributions and investment benefits reinvested in the account yield an annual return of between 7% and 10% each year the money remains in the account, regardless of whether you contribute or not.